 OpenTelemetry Auto and Manual Instrumentation

-As mentioned, OpenTelemetry allows us to instrument our system, meaning, to gather data from different libraries in our applications (e.g, AWS, SDK, Redis Client) and produce spans that represent their behavior.
+Instrumenting: collecting data from different libraries (AWS, SDK, Redis Client) and producing spans that represent their behavior.

-There are two ways spans are created – Automatic instrumentation and manual instrumentations.
+There are two ways spans are created – Automatic instrumentation and manual instrumentation.

 Here’s a quick TL;DR

 - Auto instrumentations – you don’t need to write code to collect spans